elibroftw/blog.elijahlopez.ca/content/posts/pierre-poilievre-housing-affordability-policies.md

 ## Introduction

-This blog post outlines four housing affordability policies that the Conservative Party of Canada leader Pierre Poilievre has announced or mentioned over the years.
+This blog post outlines some policies regarding housing that the Conservative Party of Canada leader Pierre Poilievre has announced or mentioned over the years.
 I shared an article a few days ago on r/canadahousing on Mark Carney's 2024 opinion piece while he was a member of Canada’s Task Force for Housing & Climate.
 Overall, his article had stances but lacked substance of communicating a federal policy.
 Even now that he is a contender to be the next Prime Minister of Canada, his opinion piece is the best material regarding housing.
 Unlike Carney's housing stances, all four of Poilievre's stances  regarding housing are policies that the federal government can pursue.
 If there is a policy missing or newly announced, please contact me so I can add it to the blog post.

 <details><summary>Summary of Mark Carney (March 2024) - Affordable Homes (Globe & Mail)</summary>